MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsWebServiceConfiguration.md

 ```

 ### -PendingGetWaitSupportingApps
-Specifies semicolon separated list of applications for which PendingGetWaitTimeOutInMinutes need to be set.
+Specifies a semicolon-separated list of applications for which PendingGetWaitTimeOutInMinutes need to be set.
 Supported applications are Android, iPhone, iPad, Macintosh, Windows.
 To support all applications you can give All as input.
+For example:
-For example -  a) To support Android and Macintosh - Android;Macintosh; b) To support all devices - All;
+- To support Android and Macintosh - Android;Macintosh;
+- To support all devices - All;
-The default value is None
+The default value is None.

 ```yaml
 Type: String